 Offers will be made initially based on your application, including predicted grades and/or grades you have already achieved.
 Following this, if you submit a strong portfolio we will make you an unconditional offer, to reflect the quality of your work and your potential.

 Our entry requirements for this course should be read together with the University's general entry requirements, which details subjects we accept, alternative qualifications and what we're looking for at Derby.

-In line with the nature of the industry, many of our graduates work on a freelance basis.
 We provide support for aspiring entrepreneurs starting out in the creative industries through our incubation unit, Banks Mill.
 It offers studio workspace and business development activities in a vibrant and thriving community of artists, designers and makers.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.

 We’re committed to providing you with an outstanding learning experience.
 Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.